WHAT SORT OF PERSONAL INFORMATION DO WE USUALLY COLLECT?

-- Provide you with relevant insurance, health, dental, optical or retirement services.
+- Provide you with relevant insurance, health, dental or optical services

 - Consider your recognition as a provider or register you and consequently pay our members for any services you provide in accordance with our arrangements or any other obligations.

 We use your personal information we collect, under our contract with you, to provide products and services to you (some of which may be provided by third party providers on our behalf) including insurance, health, dental and optical services, recording your treatment, managing our relationship with you and to administer, process and audit claims.

 We may also use your personal information for related purposes which you would reasonably expect for our legitimate interest in complying with applicable laws, assessing your insurance, health and related lifestyle needs, developing products and services that may better serve those needs, assessing your possible interest in any such products or services and telling you about these, telling you about and otherwise publishing details of provider charges and out of pocket (gap) costs our members may have incurred, conducting risk forecasting functions (with your consent), improving our service delivery, asking for your feedback and opinions about services, benefits or product offerings, resolving any legal and/or commercial complaints or issues and performing other functions and activities relating to the business of the HCF Group.